evanjflack/evanjflack.github.io/index.md

 order: 1
 ---

 I am a PhD candidate in the Department of Economics at Stanford University and a National Science Foundation Graduate Research Fellow.
-I am interested in industrial organization, specifically antitrust and consumer packaged goods.
+I am interested in industrial organization.
 From 2018-2021 I was a research assistant to Prof. Amitabh Chandra at the Harvard Kennedy School of Government.
 In 2018, I graduated from Rice University with a B.A. in Mathematical Economic Analysis and Mathematics.

 ### Curriculum Vitae